Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 - Easy to reach by car

-- Perfect to combine with sea, villages, and castles
+- Perfect to combine with beaches, villages and castles

 TDS Rent offers: